-This prospectus was approved by the Swedish Financial Supervision Authority on 5 April 2023 and is valid for twelve months after the date of the approval provided that this prospectus is supplemented in accordance with article 23 of the Prospectus Regulation.
+This prospectus was approved by the Swedish Financial Supervision Authority (the "SFSA") on 5 April 2024 and is valid for twelve months after the date of the approval provided that this prospectus is supplemented in accordance with Article 23 of Regulation (EU) 2017/1129.
 The obligation to supplement this prospectus in the event of significant new factors, material mistakes or material inaccuracies does not apply when the prospectus is no longer valid.